Pure-Storage-mNFS-client/mNFS-client/README.txt

 The last three patches allow multipathing in NFSv3 and improve performance with load balancing.

 There may be some conflicts which generate .rej files.
-But don't worry because those are easy to fix.
+But don't worry because those are easy fixes.

 After rebuilding the kernel, there are two more mount options. (nconnect, xpsmode) nconnect is the number of connections you want to open.